unniisme/cppBootcamp/session_notes.md

 (maybe ask them to write just functions first)

 #### recursion
 Just brief overview.
-Use fibonacci as example
+Use fibonacci/factorial as example

 ### Strings
 Emphasize that strings are just a list of characters.
 Demonstrate